AstreaTSS/RealmsPlayerlistWebsite/docs/legal/privacy_policy.md

 -   Server specific configuration settings.
 -   Data and content for the task called.
   -   When using `/config alternate-link`, Microsoft authentication data is collected in order to link the Bot to a Realm.
 This data is only stored in memory, and disappears once the task is completed.
+A Microsoft application is also linked to your account with this command: after the task is completed, you may revoke access to the application at https://account.live.com/consent/Manage.

 #### Automatically Collected